premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_archive/2012-07-30-on-desire-william-irvine-book-review.md

 layout: post
 lang: english
 type: blog
+permalink: /english/blog/:title/

+date: 2012-07-30
 title: On Desire - Why We Want What We Want
-date: 2012-07-30
-category: english-blog
-permalink: /english/blog/:title/
 ---

 **Book:** On Desire: Why We Want What We Want